dsp2003/clef/README.md

 Version history
 ---------------

+- 2015/03/22 v22 - added Wreckage of Dreadwing quest, patched Dreadwing quest to obtain matteritem and Bonus Armour, added Bad To The Bone quest and Decoy Princess Schematics decorative object.
+Bone Dragon boss is now integrated into quest line
 - 2015/03/21 v21 - added Power Loom object (based on mod by I Said No), added reworked Chucklefish icon and logo animation
 - 2015/03/17 v20 - erchius crystal from liquid fuel and diamonds, erchius crystal as fuel, does not deserve a separate version number
 - 2015/03/16 v20 - balanced pixel prices for old furnaces, blocks of Erchius Crystals drop Erchius Crystals